araleo/yasp/README.md

 * Pretty print a directory file structure.
 * Print all prints and todos statements found within the code.
+* Checks if projects env files are present and filled.
 * List open issues found in GitLab and submit new ones.
 * Supports ignore like files to ignore files and directories for all commands.
 * Customization of print, todos and issues commands.